ciaran51/elasticgraph/CODEBASE_OVERVIEW.md

 These libraries wrap the the core ElasticGraph libraries so that they can be deployed using AWS Lambda.

-* [elasticgraph-admin_lambda](elasticgraph-admin_lambda/README.md): ElasticGraph gem that wraps elasticgraph-admin in an AWS Lambda.
+* [elasticgraph-admin_lambda](elasticgraph-admin_lambda/README.md): Adapts elasticgraph-admin to run as an AWS Lambda.
-* [elasticgraph-graphql_lambda](elasticgraph-graphql_lambda/README.md): ElasticGraph gem that wraps elasticgraph-graphql in an AWS Lambda.
+* [elasticgraph-graphql_lambda](elasticgraph-graphql_lambda/README.md): Adapts elasticgraph-graphql to run as an AWS Lambda.
-* [elasticgraph-indexer_autoscaler_lambda](elasticgraph-indexer_autoscaler_lambda/README.md): ElasticGraph gem that monitors OpenSearch CPU utilization to autoscale indexer lambda concurrency.
+* [elasticgraph-indexer_autoscaler_lambda](elasticgraph-indexer_autoscaler_lambda/README.md): Monitors OpenSearch CPU utilization to autoscale elasticgraph-indexer_lambda concurrency.
-* [elasticgraph-indexer_lambda](elasticgraph-indexer_lambda/README.md): Provides an AWS Lambda interface for an elasticgraph API
+* [elasticgraph-indexer_lambda](elasticgraph-indexer_lambda/README.md): Adapts elasticgraph-indexer to run in an AWS Lambda.
-* [elasticgraph-lambda_support](elasticgraph-lambda_support/README.md): ElasticGraph gem that supports running ElasticGraph using AWS Lambda.
+* [elasticgraph-lambda_support](elasticgraph-lambda_support/README.md): Supports running ElasticGraph using AWS Lambda.

 #### Dependency Diagram